Two asylum seekers steal car in Ticino and crash it

-Two Moroccan asylum seekers had an accident in a stolen car in southern Ticino on Monday evening.
+Two Moroccan asylum seekers crashed a stolen car in southern Ticino on Monday evening.
 One of the two men sustained serious injuries, while the other fled on foot after the accident.

 According to an initial reconstruction by the Ticino cantonal police, the 36- and 27-year-old men stole the vehicle from a car dealer in the Mendrisio region.
 Shortly afterwards, they had a serious accident in Mendrisio.